akoken/dotfiles/README.md

 ## Docker Setup

-A Dockerfile exists in the repository as a testing ground for linux support.
-To set up the image, make sure you have Docker installed and then run the following command.
+A Dockerfile is provided to help test the dotfiles setup in a Linux environment.
+To build the Docker image:

 ```bash
 docker build -t dotfiles --force-rm  .
 ```

-This should create a `dotfiles` image which will set up the base environment with the dotfiles repo cloned.
-To run, execute the following command.
+This creates a dotfiles image with the repository cloned.
+To run the container:

 ```bash
 docker run -it --rm dotfiles
 ```

-This will open a bash shell in the container which can then be used to manually test the dotfiles installation process with linux.
+This opens a Bash shell in the container, allowing you to test the dotfiles installation process.

 ## Preferred Apps and Tools